I’ve been chasing Feinman since I was twenty-one. By that, I mean beyond the man himself, and more the ideal of true love and all its promise.

 We never really ran into them or interacted like we did with the other tenants for some reason, though we all knew each other by face and name.
 And we knew this much about them: they loved basketball and the New York Knicks.
 Considering we had such very little contact with these two guys ever, why would we know that about them?
 Well, I’ll tell you why.
 During the NBA season, they would watch games on TV and pass a basketball back and forth.
 When things got really exciting, Harvey would start bouncing the ball in place where he sat and scream with the fervor of a fan in the stands.

 With hardwood floors, you can imagine how loud that was for us!
 One night, sitting in our front room, it got unbearable.
-Feinman turned to me when I said we had to do something, what are we gonna do!
+Feinman turned to me when I said we have to do something, what are we gonna do!

 “You know how to handle this?
 I’ll show you how you handle this.”

-Rob said yeah opening the crack a bit more so we could catch a glimpse of Harvey on the couch with the ball in his hands, eyes darting quickly between us and the TV.
-Jake pulled the joint out of his pocket and said with an ear to ear grin, “Mind if we join you for a quarter?”
+Rob nodded, opening the crack a bit more, enough for us to catch a glimpse of Harvey on the couch with the ball in his hands, eyes darting quickly between us and the TV.
+Jake pulled the joint out of his pocket and smiled.

-The door was opened wide then as Rob ushered us in, motioning to the couch as he ran to the kitchen for another chair and two beers hanging from a plastic six-pack ring.
+The door was opened wide then as Rob ushered us in, motioning to the couch as he ran to the kitchen for another chair and two beers hanging from a plastic six-pack ring in his hand.
 As the end of the first quarter approached, Feinman stoked up the joint and began a brief commentary on the season so far.
 Harvey and Rob joined in with their own analysis as the joint went around the room and a cold can of Bud was passed between me and Jake.

 I watched as the guys bonded in camaraderie over the game the way only men can do.
 No mention was made of anything else but that.
 As the game reached a feverish pitch again in the second quarter, Harvey started bouncing his ball with vigor, bouncing up and down, too, in his seat on the couch like a little kid!
 He was so exuberant and we hated to stifle that but I glanced over to Jake indicating that this was his cue.